geo-martino/aiorequestful/docs/guides/request.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As an example, if we want to simply retry the same request 3 times without any backoff time in-between each request, we can set the following.
+As an example, if we want to simply retry the same request 3 times without any backoff time in-between each request, we can set the following:

 .. literalinclude:: scripts/request/timer.py
    :language: Python